emirhanc/operatorservices/README.md

   "packagePrice": 0
 ```

-If everything done correctly, response should look like this:
+If everything was done correctly, response should look like this:

 ```json
 {